+A callus is an area of hard, thickened skin and they usually occur over bony prominence's or in areas where there is repeated friction and pressure.
 Calluses and corns have painful nerves and bursal sacs (fluid-filled balloons that act as shock absorbers) beneath them, causing symptoms ranging from sharp, shooting pain to dull and aching soreness.
-They can be disabling and in a diabetic can lead to serious complications if left untreated.
+They can be disabling, and in a diabetic can lead to serious complications if left untreated.

-Patients who suffer from neuropathy find it increasingly difficult to distinguish between hot and cold and dull and sharp, as well as the ability to feel pain and pressure.
+Patients who suffer from neuropathy, increasingly difficult to distinguish between hot and cold and dull and sharp, as well as the ability to feel pain and pressure.
 This could lead to potentially dangerous and undetected injuries for a diabetic.
 The risks of developing ulcers and infections are significantly increased.

 Poor circulation inhibits the body’s ability to allow adequate blood flow to extremities.
 Blood carries the necessary oxygen and nutrients necessary to aid in the body’s healing processes as well as keeping those body parts active and healthy.
 Poor circulation to the feet and legs slow down the healing process when injured.
 When your wound is not healing, it’s at risk for infection.
 As a diabetic your infections spread quickly and greatly increase the risks to contract gangrene.